codecygen/034_RESTful-API-wikiDB/README.md

 title: France
 content: France is the largest country in the EU and sometimes called the hexagon.

-title: USA
+title: Brazil
-content: The capital city of the USA is called Washington D.C.
-D.C. stands for District of Columbia.
+content: Brazil's name comes from the pau-brasil, Portuguese for Brazil tree, the country's national tree and a natural resource that played an important role in the economic development of the nation.

 POST REQUEST